 I strongly believe that now – post-Covid – is the best time to book with a travel agent or advisor.
 Local agents know the ropes, know the rules and regulations, and know where your needs will best be met.
 If you are among the older crowds, a travel agent will ensure stress-free holidays, plus you have a go-to person at all times for questions and guidance.

 ►Do I need vaccinations to go to Greece?

-No. Though Greek authorities encourage travelers to be vaccinated, the country’s tourism minister said Greece is open as of May 14 to all travelers as long as they present a negative PCR test result for Covid-19, a negative antigen rapid test result, or a Covid-19 recovery certificate.
+No. Though Greek authorities encourage travelers to be vaccinated, the country’s tourism minister said that Greece is open to all travelers as long as they present a negative PCR test result for Covid-19, a negative antigen rapid test result, or a Covid-19 recovery certificate.
 Once here, you will be required to adhere to all measures, including mask-wearing at all times and social distancing.